bids-standard/bids-specification/src/02-common-principles.md

 the BIDS URIs within the nested derivatives dataset MUST be resolved with respect to `/derivatives/dataset_description.json`, and the BIDS URIs for the raw dataset (excluding `/derivatives`) MUST be resolved with respect to `/dataset_description.json`.

-However if a derivatives dataset is nested under a raw dataset and only the raw dataset has a `dataset_description.json` file, all BIDS URIs MUST be resolved with respect to the `/dataset_description.json` file.
+However if a `derivatives/` *folder* is nested under a raw dataset and only the raw dataset has a `dataset_description.json` file, that `derivatives/` *folder* is not considered a BIDS dataset (see [Storage of Derivated Datasets](#storage-of-derived-datasets)), and all BIDS URIs MUST be resolved with respect to the `/dataset_description.json` file.
+The latter situation is then comparable to referring to data in a `sourcedata/` or `code/` folder.

-(Assuming that in the two above examples `/` refers to the root of the BIDS raw dataset with a nested derivatives dataset.)
+(Assuming that in the two above examples `/` refers to the root of the BIDS raw dataset with a nested derivatives dataset/folder.)

 ### Refer to a file within a dataset